apollostream/apollostream.github.io/_posts/2025-12-24-Solvitur-Ambulando.md

 **The upshot:** Yes indeed, and in so many ways.

-I've had an LLM-based AI agent perform an intellectually honest analysis of this topic before earlier this year but I wanted to see what a multi-paradigm analysis would reveal.
+I've had an LLM-based AI agent perform an intellectually honest analysis of this topic earlier this year but I wanted to see what a multi-paradigm analysis would reveal.
 It didn't disappoint!
 Though I wish it had mentioned the benefits of a 10-minute walk right after eating.

 Below is its plain-language synopsis of its findings, followed by a link to the full BFIH analysis.